-Tickford Racing operates as one of the largest teams in the Supercars Championship, running three cars in-house with drivers Cameron Waters, Jack Le Brocq and James Courtney.
+Tickford Racing operates as one of the largest teams in the Supercars Championship, running four cars in-house with drivers Cameron Waters, James Courtney, Thomas Randle and Jake Kostecki.

 Created as Ford Performance Racing, before running at Prodrive Racing Australia from 2014 to 2017, the team was established in December 2002 after Prodrive, the world’s largest independent automotive engineering company bought Glenn Seton Racing.
 In 2010, Rod Nash joined forces with the then Ford factory team and paired his Rod Nash Racing entry with Prodrive Racing, where his Ford would be run from their Campbellfield workshop.
 The association would eventually see Nash take control of the team by 2013.
 The team acquired an additional licence for 2018 to solidify a strong four-car line-up.
 2019 became a refocus into a three car lineup with the fourth as a customer arrangement with 23Red racing’s Milwaukee mustang driven by Will Davison.